 Is THCV Psychoactive?

 THCV’s psychoactive potential is complex, and largely dependent upon dosing.
 Low doses of THCV act as a neutral antagonist at CB1 receptors, where THC activates psychotropic effects, and may therefore inhibit the intoxication associated with THC, a CB1 receptor agonist, or activator.
 A neutral antagonist will inhibit the action of both agonist and antagonist compounds.
 As only trace amounts of THCV are found in most cultivars, a consumer is unlikely to experience any of its inhibiting effects on THC intoxication.
+Ultimately, the question of THCV vs THC points to a complex relationship as the two cannabinoids interact with one another inside a consumer’s body.

 - Anti-inflammatory: A 2010 study in the British Journal of Pharmacology found that THCV decreased signs of inflammation and inflammatory pain in mice.